 What Happens If My Trade Mark Infringes Someone Else’s Trade Mark?

-2. Purchase the trade mark from the original owner
+2. Negotiating to purchase the trade mark from the current owner

-3. Demonstrate that you have been using that trade mark for longer
+3. Providing evidence that you have been using your trade mark in commerce for longer than the conflicting party

 Is My Trade Mark Valid Overseas?